-We provide tax reserves for federal, state and local and uncertain tax positions.
+We record an accrual for federal, state and local and uncertain tax positions.
 The development of these tax positions requires subjective, critical estimates and judgments about tax matters, potential outcomes and timing.
 Although the outcome of potential tax examinations is uncertain, in management's opinion, adequate provisions for income taxes have been made for potential liabilities resulting from these reviews.
 If actual outcomes differ materially from these estimates, they could have a material impact on our financial condition and results of operations.
 Differences between actual results and assumptions, or changes in assumptions in future periods, are recorded in the period they become known.
 To the extent additional information becomes available prior to resolution, such accruals are adjusted to reflect probable outcomes.

-We did not have unrecognized tax benefits at December 31, 2018 or 2017.
+We did not have unrecognized tax benefits at December 31, 2019 or 2018.
 Our practice is to recognize interest and penalties related to income tax matters in income tax expense.
-We had no material interest and penalties for 2018, 2017 and 2016.
+We had no material interest and penalties for 2019, 2018 and 2017.

 We file income tax returns with the U.S. federal government as well as the many state jurisdictions in which we operate.
-The statute remains open for tax years 2015 through 2018; therefore, these years remain subject to examination by federal, state and local jurisdiction authorities.
+The statute remains open for tax years 2016 through 2019; therefore, these years remain subject to examination by federal, state and local jurisdiction authorities.

-Note 21.
+Note 20.
 NET INCOME PER LIMITED PARTNER UNIT

-Under the Partnership Agreement, a subsidiary of Circle K, as the holder of our IDRs, has an interest in distributions from us that are increasing percentages starting at 15% of quarterly distributions out of the operating surplus (as defined in our Partnership Agreement) in excess of \$0.5031 per limited partner unit.
+Under the Partnership Agreement, the holders of our IDRs had an interest in distributions from us that are increasing percentages starting at 15% of quarterly distributions out of the operating surplus (as defined in our Partnership Agreement) in excess of \$0.5031 per limited partner unit.